html-graph/html-graph/README.md

 - easy nodes customization using HTML
 - wide configuration options out of the box
-- draggable and scalable canvas with draggable nodes
+- draggable and scalable canvas
+- draggable and resizable nodes
 - exhaustive set of use cases
 - typescript support
 - mobile devices support